FJ-Riveros/South-Quiz/README.md

 ## Motivation
 After 3 months of self taught learning, i wanted to try if i could develop my first project and learn from it along the process.
-And here is the result!
+2 Weeks later here is the result!

 ## Appearance